Skip to content

 Retinal detachmentNone to moderateNone to mildMarked

-Q How to differentiate a choroidal nevus from melanoma?
+Q How can we differentiate between a choroidal nevus (mole) and melanoma?

 A

-Evaluation is based on the 8 risk factors of TFSOM-UHHD.
-With 0 factors, the probability of growth within 5 years is only 3%, but with 2 or more factors, it rises to over 50%.
+Evaluation is performed using the eight risk factors of TFSOM-UHHD.
+With zero risk factors, the probability of growth within five years is only 3%, but with two or more factors, it rises to over 50%.
 Regular follow-up with ultrasound and fundus photography is necessary.

 Onset is mainly sporadic.
-The cause is unknown, but abnormalities in tumor suppressor genes and oncogenes, as well as sun exposure, are suspected to be involved.
+The cause is unknown, but abnormalities in tumor suppressor genes and oncogenes, as well as sun exposure, are thought to be involved.
 The main risk factors are shown below.

-• Light iris color, fair skin, tendency to sunburn: Common in Caucasians and Nordic populations.
+• Light iris color, fair skin, sunburn-prone constitution: Common among Caucasians and Northern Europeans.

 • Uveal nevus: The most common risk factor.
-About 10% arise from a pre-existing nevus.
-Approximately 6% of Caucasians have a choroidal nevus, and the malignant transformation rate is estimated at 1/5000 to 1/8845.
+Approximately 10% arise from a pre-existing nevus.
+About 6% of Caucasians have a choroidal nevus, with a malignant transformation rate of 1/5000 to 1/8845.

 • Congenital ocular melanocytosis, melanocytoma, neurofibromatosis: Rare risk factors.